GashMod-Rey/Bangkit-2023-Product-Capstone/README.md

 </ol>

 ### 2. Machine Learning Description and Data Usage
-This application using data from various source.
+There are three main workloads for Machine Learning team, namely searching for PDF-formatted CV dataset, building a model that can recognize entity from CV/Resume (entity: name, location, education institution, education degree, email, mobile phone, skills, languages, and professional summary), and building a recommendation system for filtering applicants in HR/companies-side.
-For Machine Learning training purposes, we use data from.
+This application used PDF-formatted CV data from various source.
+For Machine Learning training purposes, we used data from.
 <ol>
   <li>Resume Dataset - [URL: https://www.kaggle.com/datasets/aishikai/resume-dataset]</li>
   Details <br/>